yushixiu/Data_and_Code_MCrstFA.na/README.md

 'rMNIG.R' scripts in subfolder './function/', and then run the 'figS.1.R' scripts in subfolder './code/' and the '.txt' files in the subfolders './results/Sim1_TabFig'.
-To reproduce the results presented in Tables 1-2, please source the 'rMNIG.R', 'MCFA.na.R', 'MCtFA.na.R', 'MCrstFA.na.R', 'gener_na.R', 'initial.R' and 'Sim1tab1.R' scripts in subfolder './function/', and then run the 'table1.R' and 'table2.R' scripts in subfolder './code/' and the '.txt' files in the subfolders
+To reproduce the results presented in Tables 1-2, please source the 'rMNIG_rMSL.R', 'MCFA.na.R', 'MCtFA.na.R', 'MCrstFA.na.R', 'gener_na.R', 'initial.R' and 'Sim1tab1.R' scripts in subfolder './function/', and then run the 'table1.R' and 'table2.R' scripts in subfolder './code/' and the '.txt' files in the subfolders